magento/devdocs/guides/v2.3/install-gde/install/post-install-config.md

 #### Set up an message queue

-Since 2.3.0 {{site.data.var.ce}} includes message queue functionaity.
-In eralier versions it is availible only for  {{site.data.var.ee}}.
+Since 2.3.0 {{site.data.var.ce}} includes message queue functionality.
+In earlier versions it is available only for {{site.data.var.ee}}.

 *	<a href="{{page.baseurl}}/config-guide/mq/rabbitmq-overview.html">RabbitMQ</a>